 Moist and fluffy ricotta pancakes are the ultimate pancake breakfast.
-These Italian ricotta cheese pancakes are the dish you want to make to really up your pancake game.
+This ricotta pancake recipe will really help you up your pancake game.
+These ricotta pancakes are sweet, fluffy, delicious and so easy to make.

-The ricotta pancake are tall and fluffy and the sweet ricotta adds a beautiful background note and richness.
-This ricotta pancakes recipe is basically Italian style pancakes.
+This ricotta cheese pancake recipe makes the most delicious tall and fluffy pancakes and the sweet ricotta adds a beautiful background note and richness.
+This Italian pancakes recipe is basically Italian style pancakes and just as easy as making regular pancakes.

 This ricotta cheese pancakes recipe not only tastes amazing, it is a great way to use up that ricotta cheese that you only used half of for dinner the night before.
 I know that I am not the only one with this problem 🙂